This chewy candy combines peanut butter, cornflakes, corn syrup, sugar, and a hunk of butter. The sweet cornflake candy clusters are hard to resist.

 - 2 tablespoon unsalted butter

-- 6 cups cornflakes, crushed
+- 6 cups cornflakes, measure then crush the cornflakes

 Instructions